|AP in Biology, Chemistry, Physics, and Math|

 AP in Biology, Chemistry, Physics, and Math

-Question: Hey HPA, I’m a freshman who doesn’t fit into any of the plans in the handout you gave us.
+Question: Hello HPA, I’m a first-year who doesn’t fit into any of the plans in the handout you gave us.
 I have AP credit in biology, chemistry, physics, math, English, and some others.
 What should I be taking now?

-- For Chemistry, take Organic Chemistry, Biochemistry plus at least one upper-level chemistry class
+- For Chemistry, take Organic Chemistry, Biochemistry plus at least one advanced (300- or 400-level) chemistry class

-- For Physics, take one upper-level physics class (suggestions for which one are noted in the "preparing" handout)
+- For Physics, take one additional physics class

-- For English, take WRI and an additional English/Literature course
+- For English, take Writing Seminar and an additional English/Literature course

-This adds up to 8 math/science courses.
-Add additional science courses to reach a minimum of 10-12 courses in math/sciences to demonstrate your overall ability in the kinds of course work that you'll take in medical school.
+For recommendations on which courses to take, see our Preparing Guide or the AP page.
+The courses recommended above will add up to 8 math/science courses.
+Add additional Biology (EEB/MOL/NEU), Chemistry, Math, and/or Physics courses to reach a minimum of 10-12 courses in math/sciences to demonstrate your overall ability in the kinds of course work that you'll take in medical school.
 You will need at least one letter of recommendation from someone who taught you in a science course, so keep this in mind as you choose your courses.
 Lastly, a basic rule of thumb: your AP credits “count” for all U.S. medical schools as long as they are supplemented by advanced coursework; when you look online, a few medical schools say that they do not accept AP, but what they mean by this with few exceptions is that they do not accept AP by itself, with no supplementary advanced coursework done in college.

 AP in Physics

-Question: I have a course-related question for you.
-I know that students who have taken AP Chemistry in high school can place out of general chemistry at Princeton and go directly to Orgo, usually as a sophomore.
+Question: I know that students who have taken AP Chemistry in high school can place out of general chemistry at Princeton and go directly to Orgo, usually as a sophomore.
 What about AP Physics?
 If a student has taken the AP Physics exams and done well, can they simply not take Physics in college?
 Alternatively, would AP credit just allow a student to take an upper-level course?
 Thanks.

 Forfeiting AP Credit

-Question: Dear HPA: I am a freshman who is entering the University with a lot of AP credit.
-I have credit in Chemistry, Biology, Physics, and Math.
+Question: Dear HPA: I am a first-year entering the University with AP credit in Chemistry, Biology, Physics, and Math.
 I've read through your handout from orientation and I understand what classes you recommend but I'm worried that I won't do well if I take classes that are too difficult.
 To be honest, I want to make sure my grades are good for medical school, so I'm going to take CHM 201-202 now and PHY 101-102 next year even though I have AP in these subjects.
 Is that OK?

 Answer: In most cases, it is not advisable.
 We are so glad you asked this question!
 When the University granted you AP credit, it was based on your high school qualifications.
 Medical schools would prefer that you do not retrace your steps and avoid the challenges of upper-level coursework.
 You do not need to take on too much as a freshman, true, but over the course of the next four years we expect you to move forward and learn new material in Biology, Chemistry, Physics, and Math.

-In some instances, after consulting with the student, we do suggest repeating ONE introductory course in ONE subject where the student has AP credit.
+In some instances, after consulting with the student, we may suggest repeating ONE introductory course in ONE subject where the student has AP credit.
 If you're worried about preparing for the MCAT, remember that you will review the introductory material diligently in the months prior to the test, either on your own or through a prep course.
-If you're worried about your knowledge of general chemistry as a prerequisite for Organic Chemistry, it is worthwhile to consult with Chemistry department representatives to review your preparation and make a measured decision.
-Remember that all AP credit granted to you will be listed on your Princeton transcript and you will report it to medical schools, even if you've gone back and done the introductory courses over again and forfeited your AP.
+If you're worried about your knowledge of general chemistry as a prerequisite for organic chemistry, it is worthwhile to consult with Chemistry department representatives to review your preparation and make a measured decision.
+Remember that all AP credit granted to you will be listed on your Princeton transcript and you will report it to medical schools, even if you've gone back and done the introductory courses over again.

 AP Credit and State Medical Schools